Zac Jones’ unorthodox journey over roadblocks, out of Virginia

 At the age of 14, he picked up his things and moved away from home for the first time in his life.

-Playing with the Selects Hockey Academy 16U team, he got off to an impressive start in his first two seasons.
-But size remained an issue, and both times he was overlooked in the United States Hockey League Draft.
+Playing with the Selects Hockey Academy 16U team, he got off to an impressive start in his first two seasons, but size remained an issue and both years he was overlooked in the United States Hockey League Draft.